Audrey-Smyczek/agathas-apothecary/README.md

 **Potion Bottles:**
 Save colors to the potion bottles on the shelf by double clicking.
 Single click a bottle to change Agatha's hair to that color!

-## Code Structure
-The code is split into 7 main folders, _**Bowl, Cauldron, Color Requests, Fonts, Hair, Main, and Potion Bottle.**_

-_Bowl, Cauldron, Color Requests, Hair, Main, and Potion Bottle contain the following:_

-**Scripts**, the written out code, that are uppercase and end in '.gd'.

-**Images** that are lowercase and end in '.png'.

-**Scenes**, that are the containers which combine the scripts and images, which are a combination of uppercase and lowercase and end in '.tscn'.
-There is no standard since they are automatically created and there is a concern that updating the names will create issues.

-_Bowl and Color Requests also contains:_

-**Resources**, custom item type that can be shared across files and hold custom fields, which are camelCase and end in '.tres'.

-_Fonts contains:_

-Files of downloadable fonts which are uppercase and end in '.ttf'.

-## Code Styling
-The code is located in the '.gd' script files.

-The files start with 'extends' which informs the code what type of node the script is created for.

-There are two ways to load information into the script immediatly, either '@onready' below the 'extends' statement and above any function statements or through the function '_ready()'.

-Following the ready statements, which are not neccesary, functions are defined using 'func' followed by the function name.
-The function can either take parameters, information that it needs to use within the function, or not.

-Functions that are marked with a green arrow to the left of the line numbers indicates that the function has a connection to an outside signal that will indicate for the function when to run.

-Comments are marked with '#' at the start of the line, they are bypassed when the code is run.

-There are multiple branches of the Agatha's Apothecary repository.
-The one to use is 'current-main', there were many issues with GitHub over the course of the project which pushed the creation of different branches forward.

 ## Main Gameplay Screen
 <img width="991" alt="Agatha's-Apothecary-Main-Screen" src="https://github.com/Audrey-Smyczek/agathas-apothecary/assets/98111335/8a4a1c9b-bc45-4aaa-b3f1-b4a73c4cf8c3">